C3RV1/LaytonEditor/README.md

-# Professor Layton and the Unbreakable Nightmare
+# Layton Editor

-A database for all the things used for Professor Layton and the Unbreakable Nightmare by Team Top Hat
+Rom editor for a professor layton romhack